ghr85/CC0205_Karaoke/readme.md

 * Test first, make it fail, code it to pass, test again, commit THEN refactor - this lets you know your passes are solid.
 * Keep your variable names typed for understanding.
 * Watch the console, use PRY for this one and progress step-by-step when muddled.

-## Notes

-* Initially I'd considered giving both the room and the bar a check_if_guest_has_money function but - drawing from pub lab solution - if you limit the guest purchasing action with a check_sufficient_fund function you can kill 2 birds with one stone.
-Responsibility though?
-* Reading through this it at first seems that rooms should have functionality to check in check out guests - HOWEVER - it's a karaoke bar - there may be many rooms with different prices and you'd only want to be in one at any one time (assuming it's like a hotel) make the Bar class the runner/linchpin.
-* Be careful of nils slipping through if you've mistyped instance variables e.g. song instead of song_1 in both function and assertion but still return true yet be functionally useless.

 ### Order of approach: